bergesinstitute/graf-method/book-5-unit-2.md

 ## Uso 3: Ojalá

-*Ojalá* es un adverbio que viene del árabe, y significa *may Allah wish.* No lo usamos con sentido religioso, pero sí con sentido de deseo:
+*Ojalá* es un adverbio que viene del árabe, y significa *may Allah wish.* No lo usamos con sentido religioso, pero sí con sentido de deseo.

+💂 *Ojalá* is an adverb that comes from Arabic, and means *may Allah wish.* We do not use it with a religious sense, but we do use it with a "wishing" meaning.

 *Ojalá que tengas mucha suerte mañana en el examen.*